A complete characterization of testable hypotheses: Generalized tests

 We start with the original measurable space $(\Omega,\Fcal)$ and its space $\Mcal$ of finite signed measures.
 Zorn's lemma implies that there exists a set $\{\mu_i \colon i \in I\}$ of pairwise singular probability measures that is maximal in the collection of all such sets, ordered by inclusion.
 Every $\mu \in \Mcal$ is then absolutely continuous with respect to some countable combination of the $\mu_i$.
-Note that the index set $I$ need not be countable.
-Indeed, $I$ can only be countable if $\Omega$ is a countable set, in which case there is a single dominating measure $\gamma$ and $\Mcal$ can be identified with $L^1(\gamma)$.
-No extension of $\Omega$ is needed in this case, so the following construction is only relevant if $\Omega$ is uncountable.
+Note that the index set $I$ need not be countable. {(If $I$ is countable there is a single dominating measure $\gamma$, and $\Mcal$ can be identified with $L^1(\gamma)$.)} No extension of $\Omega$ is needed in this case, so the following is only relevant if $I$ is uncountable.

 For each $i \in I$ we let $(\Omega_i,\Fcal_i)$ be a copy of $(\Omega, \Fcal)$ and consider the disjoint union

 equipped with the $\sigma$-algebra $\widetilde\Fcal$ consisting of all sets $A \subset \widetilde\Omega$ such that $A \cap \Omega_i \in \Fcal_i$ for all $i \in I$.
 We further let $\widetilde\mu$ be the measure on $\widetilde\Omega$ that restricts to $\mu_i$ on each $\Omega_i$,